Artificial Intelligence and Machine Learning

 Key Trends in AI/ML

-Many industries are adopting artificial intelligence (AI) and machine learning (ML) because probabilistic AI/ML algorithms are now able to solve intractable problems not easily solved by any other approach.
-There is an explosion of digital data including images, videos, and speech, generated by a myriad of sources including social media, internet-of-things, and abundant video and security cameras.
-This growth is driving the need for analytics to extract knowledge from this data.
-The associated data analytics often rely on AI/ML algorithms, which have a unique ability to quickly solve problems of high dimensionality that are essentially intractable using classical computer algorithms.
-Such problems include image recognition, object recognition in one or more video streams, facial recognition, and natural language processing (NLP).
-AI/ML is proving to be a critical technology for solving many real-time, pattern-recognition problems for many applications including industrial automation, robotics, and autonomous driving.
+In parallel with the rise of AI, there is an explosion of digital data, including images, videos, and speech, generated by a myriad of sources, including social media, internet-of-things (IoT), and abundant video and security cameras and even automobiles.
+This data explosion drives the need for analytics to extract knowledge from this data.
+The associated data analytics often rely on AI/ML algorithms, which can quickly solve problems of high dimensionality that are essentially intractable using classical computer algorithms.
+Such problems include natural language processing (NLP) in conversational AI, virtual assistants, behavioral analysis, predictive analytics or the newest and largest growing trend since social media kicked off 20 years ago, generative AI.

-- Ingesting massive amounts of data from multiple high-speed input sources
+- Ingest massive amounts of data from multiple high-speed input sources

-- Storing and retrieving this input data, along with the DNN models, partial results from each layer computation, and completed computations
+- Store and retrieve the input data, along with the AI models, partial results from each layer computation, and completed computations

 - Rapid distribution of this data to on-chip resources that can perform the layer computations quickly